dbos-inc/dbos-docs/docs/getting-started/quickstart.md

 # DBOS Quickstart

-This guide shows how to deploy a simple "Hello" app to DBOS Cloud in less than 5 minutes.
-After that, it provides instructions for running this app locally on your system.
+This guide shows you how to deploy your first app to DBOS Cloud in less than 5 minutes.
+After that, it shows you how to develop DBOS apps locally.

 ## Deploy Your First App to the Cloud